icerpc/icerpc-csharp/examples/slice/README.md

 # Examples

-This folder contains example applications for using IceRPC + Slice integration.
+This folder contains example applications that showcase the IceRPC + Slice integration.

 |                                            |                                                                                                                                     |
 |--------------------------------------------|-------------------------------------------------------------------------------------------------------------------------------------|